niketanpansare/incubator-systemml/docs/blas.md

 In some cases (such as deep learning), the user might want to use native BLAS rather than SystemML's internal Java library for performing single-node operations such matrix multiplication, convolution, etc.
+By default, SystemML will first attempt to use Intel MKL (if installed) and then OpenBLAS (if installed).
-If the shared libraries for BLAS are not accessible, SystemML falls back to its internal Java library.
+If both Intel MKL and OpenBLAS are not available, SystemML falls back to its internal Java library.

 To force SystemML to use internal Java library rather than native BLAS, please set the configuration property `native.blas` to `false`.

 ## Step 1: Install BLAS